ThynStyx/vzome-sharing/_posts/2022-12-19-√2-rhombicuboctahedron-with-18-cubes-djh-modified-18-46-22.md

 ---
-title: √2 rhombicuboctahedron with 18 cubes djh modified
+title: √2 rhombicuboctahedron with 18 cubes
 description: A 3D design created in vZome.
 Use your mouse or touch to interact.
 image: https://ThynStyx.github.io/vzome-sharing/2022/12/19/18-46-22-√2-rhombicuboctahedron-with-18-cubes-djh-modified/√2-rhombicuboctahedron-with-18-cubes-djh-modified.png
 published: true